 - Slip yoke and Tube yoke

 A universal joint (U-joint) is a mechanical joint used to connect rotating shafts.
-Nowadays, the driveshaft and universal joints are mostly seen on rear-wheel drive and four-wheel drive vehicles.
+Nowadays, the driveshaft and universal joints are mostly seen in rear-wheel drive and four-wheel drive vehicles.

-Centre bearing is used to connect the two sections of the drive shaft.
-These bearings are meant to keep both parts of the driveshaft solid to reduce harmonic vibrations when the vehicle is accelerating.
+The center bearing connects the two sections of the drive shaft.
+These bearings are meant to keep both driveshaft parts solid to reduce harmonic vibrations when the vehicle is accelerating.

 Midship shafts are the basic components of a coupling shaft and are part of a drive shaft that is attached to the frame on a center bearing.